Annotation Tools

 Swingley, W. D., et al. 2007.
 The complete genome sequence of Roseobacter denitrificans reveals a mixotrophic rather than photosynthetic metabolism.
 J. Bacteriol.
 189:683-690.

-Wagner-Döbler, I., V. Thiel, L. Eberl, M. Allgaier, A. Bodor, S. Meyer, S. Ebner, A. Hennig, R. Pukall and S. Schulz (2005) Discovery of complex mixtures of novel longchain quorum sensing signals in free-living and host-associated marine Alphaproteobacteria.
+Wagner-Döbler, I., V. Thiel, L. Eberl, M. Allgaier, A. Bodor, S. Meyer, S. Ebner, A. Hennig, R. Pukall and S. Schulz.
+2005.
+Discovery of complex mixtures of novel longchain quorum sensing signals in free-living and host-associated marine Alphaproteobacteria.
 ChemBioChem 6(12):2195-206.

 University of Georgia

-Department of Marine Sciences
+Marine Sciences